iandailis/Palettizer/README.md

 	1) In the original image, make the background color drastically different from the rest of the image.
 Hot pink is usually a good color.
 	2) When setting the VGA R/G/B outputs based on DrawX/Y, don't just look at sprite_on.
 Also make sure the palette module's r/g/b output isn't that same hot pink.

-* Here's an example for how to instantiate the example in your top level:
+* Here's an example for how to instantiate the example in your top level (to verify everything was generated/added correctly):

 ```
 logic vga_clk, blank;